impossibledreams/wc-external-variations/readme.txt

 clicks on the *Add To Cart* button.
 Because the Javascript is used for this, any adding to cart that is done via the backend such as with APIs will not redirect properly.

+Note that as of 03/2023 this plugin is not longer under active development.

 = Shortcode support  =